tylerlong/transform-for-alexa/README.md

 # transform-for-alexa

-Transform audio/video files so they could be feed into Amazon Alexa.
+Transform audio files so they could be feed into Amazon Alexa.

 ## Setup